7 Things We Know About Stranger Things Season 4

 According to Collider, parts of Stranger Things's fourth season were filmed in New Mexico.
 The location shift makes sense, as the end of season 3 saw the Byers family moving away from Hawkins with Eleven.
 Stranger Things is set in Indiana but primarily filmed in Atlanta, Georgia, so it's possible that New Mexico is just a new filming location and not the new fictional setting.
 Nonetheless, it makes you wonder where Joyce, Will, Jonathan, and Eleven will be moving to, and how it will affect the dynamic between the characters left behind in Hawkins.

-Joe Keery, who plays Steve Harrington, recently spoke with Total Film Magazine about the upcoming season of Stranger Things.
+Joe Keery, who plays Steve Harrington, talked to with Total Film Magazine about the upcoming season of Stranger Things in 2020.
 “Oh man, it’s pretty amazing—the Duffer brothers have really done it again,” Keery said.
 “I think that this year—and I know I say this every single year—but this is definitely going to be a lot scarier than prior years, because last year was pretty dark.”